Annotation

 What is annotation for computer vision?

-In AI, the process of adding labels or tags to a dataset in order to classify and categorize the data is referred to as data annotation.
+In AI, the process of adding labels or tags to a dataset to classify and categorize the data is referred to as data annotation.
 Machine learning algorithms, which are used to forecast the future or make decisions based on data, are often trained and enhanced through this process.

 What is automatic annotation for computer vision?